katerlloyd/pedigree_generator/README.md

 Here is a [link](https://katereclark.github.io/pedigree_generator/) to the page.

-This application utilizes code provided by the [Balkan FamilyTreeJS](https://balkan.app/FamilyTreeJS/) site to draw the chart itself.
+This application utilizes code provided by the [BALKAN FamilyTreeJS](https://balkan.app/FamilyTreeJS/) site to draw the chart itself.

 ## HOME SCREEN